 Customer securities transactions are recorded on a settlement date basis, while the related revenues and expenses are recorded on a trade-date basis.
-Customer receivables and payables include amounts related to both cash and margin transactions.
+Prior to transitioning to Pershing, customer receivables and payables included amounts related to both customer cash and margin transactions clearing through Piper Jaffray.
 Securities owned by customers, including those that collateralize margin or other similar transactions, are not reflected on the statement of financial condition.